 1. Apply to the Learning and Teaching Committee

-The Dean of School, Head of Department or Program Director must apply to the Learning and Teaching Committee.
+The Head of School, Head of Department or Program Director must apply to the Learning and Teaching Committee.
 The criteria for consideration is:

 - the subject content of both subjects is related and suitable for co-delivery;